blackode/elixir-tips/README.md

 *Let’s create a brief story here.*

-The moment when GOD’S are against you, your manager will come and give you a vast legacy project code and asked you to find out ***all the places where a particular function*** is called.
+The moment when GOD’S against you, your manager will come and give you a vast legacy project code and asked you to find out ***all the places where a particular function*** is called.
 In a sentence, the **callers** of a particular function.

 **What will you do?** I don’t think it is a smart way of surfing in each and every file.
 I don’t.
 So, you don’t.